 - 5001.
 To be eligible for a proportionate share of the 90 percent pass-through funding, an applicant must meet and have retained the eligibility requirements specified in 42 USC Ch.
 106, as amended. - 5002.
-In order to receive funding for a given program year, Community Action Agencies are required to submit an annual application to KHRC. - A. Prior to the start of the program year, KHRC will provide Community Action Agencies with application instructions and information. - 1.
-To allow sufficient time for entities to prepare the application and to receive board approval of the application, the release of instructions, including the announcement of the due date, will be targeted sixty days prior to the due date.
-Entities can anticipate a due date in late February/early March. - 5003.
-Typical refunding applications must include the following required elements. - A. Application summary. - B. A response to the triennial community assessment requirement including: - 1.
+In order to receive funding for a given program year, Community Action Agencies are required to submit an annual Community Action Plan (CAP) to KHRC through the CSG Software System.

+A. Prior to the start of the program year, KHRC will provide Community Action Agencies with instructions and information.

+1. To allow sufficient time for entities to prepare the Community Action Plan (CAP) and to receive board approval of the CAP, the release of instructions, including the announcement of the due date, will be targeted sixty days prior to the due date.
+Entities can anticipate a due date of February 28th.

+5003.
+The CAP must include the following required elements.

+- A. Application summary. - B. A response to the triennial community assessment requirement including: - 1.
 The date of publication (month/day/year) and the title of the current, full community assessment. - 2.
 Planning for the next full assessment. - 3.
 Annual update during intervening years. - C. A Community Action Plan including program outcome projections (performance targets) as defined in the KanDo!
-ROMA Plan and the funding instructions. - D. Financial information including a budget and a non-profit rate agreement, cost allocation plan or indirect cost rate proposal. - E. Information regarding changes to entity operating documents including CSBG inventory per applicable OMB circular, bylaws, personnel policies, fiscal policies, standards of operations for programs operated in whole or part with CSBG funds.
+ROMA Plan and the funding instructions. - D. Financial information including a budget and a non-profit rate agreement, cost allocation plan or indirect cost rate proposal.

-- F. Certifications and assurances as prescribed by HHS. - G. Additional information as may be required. - 5004.
-The complete CSBG refunding application and budget, including all elements as submitted to KHRC, must be approved by the full board preferably prior to submission. - A. If meeting schedules and the timeline for submission of the annual application do not allow consideration and/or approval of the application by the full board, the applicant may submit an executive summary and complete budget to its governing board for comments prior to the submission of the application.
-The highest-ranking officer of the board, through his or her signature on the application submission, attests to the consideration and/or approval at the next possible full board meeting. - B. The CSBG application and budget, including all elements and as submitted to KHRC, must be approved by the full board (rather than a committee) prior to the acceptance of the grant award.
-The highest-ranking officer of the board present at that meeting must attest, through his or her signature, to board approval of the complete CSBG application. - 5005.
-The submission of one originally signed copy of the application will typically be required.
-Community Action Agencies should submit one complete signed copy of the application in SharePoint, or if necessary, via email.
-The eligible entity must ensure the submission is legible, complete and contains all appropriate signatures.
+- E. Information regarding changes to entity operating documents including CSBG inventory per applicable OMB circular, bylaws, personnel policies, fiscal policies, standards of operations for programs operated in whole or part with CSBG funds. - F. Certifications and assurances as prescribed by HHS. - G. Additional information as may be required. - 5004.
+The complete CSBG CAP and budget, including all elements as submitted to KHRC, must be approved by the full board preferably prior to submission. - A. If meeting schedules and the timeline for submission of the annual application do not allow consideration and/or approval of the CAP by the full board, the applicant may submit an executive summary and complete budget to its governing board for comments prior to the submission of the application.
+The highest-ranking officer of the board, through his or her signature on the summary, attests to the consideration and/or approval at the next possible full board meeting. - B. The CSBG application and budget, including all elements and as submitted to KHRC, must be approved by the full board (rather than a committee) prior to the acceptance of the grant award.
+The highest-ranking officer of the board present at that meeting must attest, through his or her signature, to board approval of the complete CSBG CAP.